apioo/psx/doc/routing.rst

 Custom routing
 --------------

-If you want to store you routes in another format or in an database you can easily write your own RoutingParser.
+If you want store your routes in another format or in an database you can easily write your own RoutingParser.
 The routing parser returns an RoutingCollection which contains all available routes.